NVIDIA/aistore/cmd/cli/resources/job.md

-# CLI Reference for Xaction (Job) management
+# CLI Reference for Job (xaction) management

-Batch operations that may take many seconds (minutes, hours) to execute are called eXtended actions or *xactions*.
+Batch operations that run asynchronously and may take many seconds (minutes, or even hours) to execute are called eXtended actions or xactions.
+> Note: In CLI docs, the terms "xaction" and "job" are used interchangeably.

 AIS *xactions* run asynchronously, have one of the enumerated kinds, start/stop times, and xaction-specific statistics.
 For more information, please refer to this [document](/xaction/README.md).